 Mark Porterfield, a spokesman for Newport Beach, California-based Pimco, didn’t reply to a phone and e-mailed messages seeking comment on the company’s impact on Mexican bond market.

 Pimco holds about 11 percent of the total amount of outstanding bonds, known as Mbonos, maturing in 2021 and almost 22 percent of those maturing in 2024.
-Its Total Return Fund (PTTRX) returned 7.7 percent in the past year, beating 94 percent of its like funds, according to data compiled by Bloomberg.
+Its Total Return Fund (PTTRX:US) returned 7.7 percent in the past year, beating 94 percent of its like funds, according to data compiled by Bloomberg.